On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Instances with Unique Stable Matchings

 These matchings form the support of the stable fractional matching.
-To achieve stability, w e need to set weights on the matchings which ensure that the utility of each agent is greater than their utility from the fractional matching from matching with agents who prefers them to their current allocation.
+To achieve stability, we need to set appropriate weights on the matchings.
 This is possible as the preferences are strict.
 As in the case of when cycles are present, a linear program can be solved to find the weights on $\mu_1$ and all newly defined matchings to find a stable fractional matching.